balderdashy/sails-docs/reference/Global Sails Object.md

 ```

 ### Notes
-> This is a low level socket method.
-Sails has improved upon this.
+> These are low level socket methods.
+Sails has improved upon them.
 See the <a href=""> pubsub class methods </a> !